 3. Museum of Broken Relationships

-Of all the sustainable tourism ideas for Croatia, this may be the most unusual!
-It is definitely not a great place for honeymooners to visit, but if you’re trying to escape a broken heart, this museum may be one of the most memorable places you’ve ever seen!
+Of all the historical tourism ideas in Croatia, this may be the most unusual!
+It is definitely not a great place for honeymooners to visit.
+But if you’re trying to escape a broken heart, or ponder how valuable human connections are, this museum may be one of the most memorable places you’ve ever seen!

-The Museum of Broken Relationships offers a glimpse into broken relationships and how and why they came to a close, many of which are symbolised by a single, poignant item.
-While the objects may not appear to be anything unusual at first glance – a bottle of cologne, a Zippo lighter – after learning about the stories behind them, they take on a whole new life and are transformed into symbols of something deep with meaning.
+The Museum of Broken Relationships offers a glimpse into broken relationships and how and why they came to a close.
+Many are symbolised by a single, poignant item.
+While the objects may not appear to be anything unusual at first glance – a bottle of cologne, a Zippo lighter – after learning about the stories behind them, they take on a whole new life.
+They’re then transformed into symbols of something deep with meaning.

 This original museum was founded by a Croatian ex-couple who were trying to give new purpose to objects that were significant during their relationship.
 After touring internationally, the museum put down roots with a permanent location in Zagreb in 2010.